 DBH is currently using a multifaceted approach that seeks to expand access to Medication-Assisted Treatment (MAT), reduce access to opioids through prevention efforts, enhance the recovery-oriented system of care, and reduce deaths.
 This approach will:

-- Provide opioid specific treatment and recovery support services to individuals with an Opioid Use Disorder (OUD).
+- Provide opioid specific treatment and recovery support services to individuals with an OUD.
 Treatment services will include access to all federally approved MAT medications.

 - Provide evidence-based prevention programs to Idaho youth through The Idaho Alliance of Boys and Girls Clubs.